Nurse Annelle Graham

 · Giving medications to reduce fever does not make them fever-free; it only hides the fever.
 Therefore, students with fever must be fever-free for 24 hours WITHOUT THE USE OF MEDICATIONS before returning to school.
 (Mom-hand measurements of fever are not accepted as accurate.
 Please purchase a thermometer for home use to insure accuracy.)

-· This time of year, head lice seems to be a prominent problem.
-With cold weather comes winter garments, such as hats, hoodies, and scarves.
-It is important that your child does not share these clothing articles (as well as hair brushes, hair bands/bows, ribbons, etc.) to avoid both passing head lice to others or getting them.
+· Head lice seems to be a common problem.
+It is important that your child does not share clothing articles (as well as hair brushes, hair bands/bows, ribbons, hats, etc.) to avoid both passing head lice to others or getting them.
 To effectively treat for head lice, remember to treat the environment as well: wash all linens (sheets, pillowcases, shams, etc.) in hot water, and treat or dispose of hygiene articles such as hairbrushes, combs, clips, ribbons, etc. Vacuum sofa cushions or any other furniture, and treat with the appropriate lice treatment spray for furniture/upholstery.
+Treat all family members so the lice have nowhere to hide and feed.
 Remember to recheck your child's hair and scalp every 7 days.
 Nits that were overlooked from the initial treatment will hatch approximately every 7 days and can begin another infestation.
+Students with live lice/bugs will be sent home and must be checked and cleared by the nurse for readmittance.
 Remember to check ALL family members if your child has lice - anyone can get them, not just kids!!!